GSA/open-gsa-redesign/_apidocs/opportunities-api.md

 ---
-title: Opportunities API
+title: Opportunities Management APIs
-banner-heading: Opportunities API
+banner-heading: Opportunities Management APIs
 ---

 ## Overview

-This document will provide electronic users with the technical specifications required to utilize the beta.SAM.GOV Contract Opportunities REST API capability.
+The Opportunities Management APIs will allow authorized users to submit and request Opportunities data.

+**Note:** The specifications on this page are for a soon to be released API.
+Check back here or be in contact with IAE for the release date and testing session.

 ## Getting Started

 ###	Authentication and Authorization

+#### Generating a System Account API Key
+* Users registered with a government email address and have appropriate Opportunities Domain role may request a system account for data access.
+* If a user satisfies the above registration criteria they will be able to access the System Accounts widget from their Workspace page after logging in.
+* The user can then select “Go to System Accounts” from the widget and fill out the required sections.
+* The requested system account will then need to be approved.
+After approval the user will be notified via email and they can also see the updated status in the System Account widget.
+* The user can select ‘Go to System Accounts’ again in the widget from their workspace and enter a new system account password.
+* After setting up the password the user will see a new section for retrieving a system account API Key.
+The user must enter their password again to retrieve the key.

 #### System Account Authentication
-In order to utilize the Contract Opportunities REST API, the following is required:
+In order to utilize the Contract Opportunities Management APIs, the following is required:
 * Valid beta.SAM.GOV federal government system account with Read and Write permissions under Contract Opportunity domain.

 #### User Account Authorization
-In order to perform an Opportunity API operation, the following is required:
+In order to perform an Opportunities Management APIs operation, the following is required:
 * beta.SAM.GOV user account with either 'Administrator', 'Contracting Officer' role or 'Contracting Specialist' role.
 Permissions for operations by role are listed in the table below.<br/>

 To submit any opportunity notice type (except “Special Notice”) for an office, user should provide Federal Hierarchy (FH) Organization IDor Activity Address Code (AAC) (procurement/non-procurement).
 To submit Special Notice opportunity, user should provide Federal Hierarchy (FH) Organization IDof office, sub-tier or department or Activity Address Code (AAC) (procurement/non-procurement) or [other codes] for sub-tier and department. <br/>